Languedoc: History

 The Roman province of Gallia Narbonensis fell to the Visigothic Kingdom from the 5th to the 8th centuries.
-Occupied briefly by the Emirate of Córdoba between 719 and 759, it was conquered and incorporated into the Kingdom of the Franks by Pippin the Short in 759 following the Siege of Narbonne.
-Under the Carolingians, the counts of Toulouse were appointed by the royal court.
-Later, this office became hereditary.
-Part of the territory where Occitan was spoken came to be called langue d'oc, Lengadòc or Languedoc.
+Occupied briefly by the Emirate of Córdoba between 719 and 759, it was conquered and incorporated into the Kingdom of the Franks by Pepin the Short in 759 following the Siege of Narbonne.

+The term Languedoc originated to describe a cultural region that was not necessarily politically unified.
+After the decline of the Carolingian Empire political rule fragmented into small territorial divisions.

+King John of England lost his holdings in northern Languedoc to Philip II of France.
+He visited the region in 1214 seeking the restoration of those lands.

-In the 13th century, the spiritual beliefs of the area were challenged by the See of Rome and the region became attached to the Kingdom of France following the Albigensian Crusade (1208–1229).
-This crusade aimed to put an end to what the Catholic Church considered the Cathar heresy, and enabled the Capetian dynasty to extend its influence south of the Loire.
+In the 13th century, the See of Rome challenged the area's spiritual beliefs, and the region became attached to the Kingdom of France following the Albigensian Crusade (1208–1229).
+This crusade aimed to put an end to what the Catholic Church considered the Cathar heresy.
+It enabled the Capetian dynasty to extend its influence south of the Loire.
 As part of this process, the former principalities of Trencavel (the Viscounty of Albi, Carcassona, Besièrs, Agde and Nîmes) were integrated into the Royal French Domain in 1224.
 The County of Toulouse followed them in 1271.
 The remaining feudal enclaves were absorbed progressively up to the beginning of the 16th century; the County of Gévaudan in 1258, the County of Melgueil (Mauguiò) in 1293, the Lordship of Montpellier in 1349 and the Viscounty of Narbonne in 1507.

 The territory falling within the jurisdiction of the Estates of Languedoc, which convened for the first time in 1346, shrank progressively, becoming known during the Ancien Régime as the province of Languedoc.